gabriel-laet/api-docs/src/docs/overview/intro/index.md

 }
 ```

-In this section, all examples contains only the minimum data necessary to experience a response with success.
+In the following sub sections, all examples contains only the minimum data necessary to you experience a response with success.

-You must read the specs in GraphQL Docs to understand in details the purpose of each field available in queries and mutations.
+You must read (hack) the specs in GraphQL Docs to understand in details the purpose of each field available in queries and mutations.

 ### Login